andrewyaputra234/OPTCG-expense-tracker/README.md

 source venv/bin/activate
 3. Install Dependencies
-Install all the required Python libraries using the requirements.txt file.
+Install all the required Python libraries using the requirements.txt file, then install Playwright browsers (for live pricing scraping).

 Bash

-pip install -r requirements.txt
+pip install -r requirements.txt python -m playwright install chromium
 4. Set Up Environment Variables
 You will need to set a few environment variables for the application to run.